awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

    aws ssm label-parameter-version --name /config/endpoint --parameter-version 3 --labels MySQL-test
    ```
 **Note**
-If the output shows the label you created in the `InvalidLabels` list, then the label does not meet the requirements described earlier in this topic\.
+If the output shows the label you created in the `InvalidLabels` list, then the label doesn't meet the requirements described earlier in this topic\.
 Review the requirements and try again\.
 If the `InvalidLabels` list is empty, then your label was successfully applied to the version of the parameter\.

 1. You can view the details of the parameter by using either a version number or a label name\.
 Run the following command and specify the label you created in the previous step\.